Battery electric vehicle: Special-purpose vehicles

-Electric motorcycles, scooters and rickshaws
+Motorcycles, scooters and rickshaws

 Three-wheeled vehicles include electric rickshaws, a powered variant of the cycle rickshaw.
 The large-scale adoption of electric two-wheelers can reduce traffic noise and road congestion but may necessitate adaptations of the existing urban infrastructure and safety regulations.

 Ather Energy from India has launched their BLDC motor powered Ather 450 electric scooter with Lithium Ion batteries in 2018.
 Also from India, AVERA – a new and renewable energy company is going to launch two models of electric scooters at the end of 2018, with Lithium Iron Phosphate Battery technology.

-Electric bicycles
+Bicycles

-India is the world’s biggest market for bicycles at 22 million units per year.
+India is the world's biggest market for bicycles at 22 million units per year.
 By 2024, electric two-wheelers will be a $2 billion market with over 3 million units being sold in India.

 The Indian government is launching schemes and incentives to promote the adoption of electric vehicles in the country, and is aiming to be a manufacturing hub for electric vehicles within the next five years.

 China has experienced an explosive growth of sales of non-assisted e-bikes including the scooter type, with annual sales jumping from 56,000 units in 1998 to over 21 million in 2008, and reaching an estimated 120 million e-bikes on the road in early 2010.
 China is the world's leading manufacturer of e-bikes, with 22.2 million units produced in 2009.